mehmandarov/microbit-treasurehunt/README.md

     - It can be something you need to code on your receiver.

 ## Bugs?
-Bugs _may_ happen.
-Let us know if you encounter a bug, by creating an [issue](https://github.com/mehmandarov/microbit-treasurehunt/issues) or submitting a [PR](https://github.com/mehmandarov/microbit-treasurehunt/pulls). 🙌
+Bugs happen.
+Let us know if you encounter a bug or have a feature request, by creating an [issue](https://github.com/mehmandarov/microbit-treasurehunt/issues) or submitting a [PR](https://github.com/mehmandarov/microbit-treasurehunt/pulls). 🙌